mudassir-awan/mudassir-awan.github.io/_pages/about.md

 ---
 permalink: /
-title: " "
+title: "Haptic Researcher and MS-PHD Student"
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 <!-- <h2>About me</h2> -->
 <!-- <p style="font-size: 14px; text-align: justify; line-height: 1.5; margin-bottom: 20px;">
   I'm a research assistant at <a href="http://haptics.khu.ac.kr/">Haptics and Virtual Reality Lab</a> and a MS-PHD combined candidate at <a href="https://www.khu.ac.kr/eng/main/index.do">Kyung Hee University</a> in South Korea.
 I'm advised by <a href="http://haptics.khu.ac.kr/jeon/">Professor Seokhee Jeon</a> and work on data-driven modeling and rendering of haptic properties to generate realistic haptic feedback in VR environments.